mds11235/gitVersionTracker/README.md

 You will need to have a [git personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with permissions to public repositories for any repository you are trying to track with this tool.

-Add a repo to the system.
+Add a repository to the system.
 ```bash
 curl http://localhost:5000/repo \
     -X POST \